pfcor/courses/README.md

-# courses
+# study

-Repo for courses, book and tutorials work: organization and self reference
+Repo for courses, books and tutorials work: organization and self reference